-Consistent with these predictions, in a VAR with output, consumption and investment, we might want to formulate a prior according to which the initial level of the stochastic trend common to these three variables should explain very little of the subsequent dynamics of the system.
-On the other hand, the initial conditions of the consumption- and investment-tooutput ratios should have a higher predictive power.
-In fact, if these ratios are really mean reverting, they should converge back to their equilibrium values, and it is thus reasonable that their initial conditions could shape the low frequency dynamics in the early part of the sample.
+Our main insight is that economic theory should play a central role for the elicitation of such a prior.
+Consider, for example, a simple bivariate VAR with the logarithm of GDP and investment.
+A wide class of theoretical models in macroeconomics predicts that these two variables should share a common stochastic trend, while the (log) investment-to-GDP ratio should be stationary.
+As a consequence, we might want to formulate a prior according to which the initial level of the common stochastic trend should explain very little of the subsequent dynamics of the system, while the initial conditions of the investment-to-GDP ratio should have a higher predictive power.
+In fact, if this variable is really mean reverting, then it is reasonable that initial conditions should shape the low frequency dynamics in the early part of the sample, while the variable converges back to its equilibrium value.